-RECALL the milestones and growing momentum of the AFI Network to establish women's financial inclusion as a cross-cutting priority in its agenda.
+RECALL the milestones and growing momentum of the AFI Network to establish women's financial inclusion as a crosscutting priority in its agenda.
 These milestones include:

-- > The first discussion of women's financial inclusion at the Global Policy Forum in Port of Spain, Trinidad & Tobago, September 2014; - The first high-level conference on the financial inclusion of women hosted by Banque Centrale des Etats de l'Afrique de l'Ouest (BCEAO) in Yamoussoukro, Côte d'Ivoire, on 22 July 2015 to discuss the connections between financial inclusion policy and women in Africa; - The keynote address by Graca Machel at the 2015 Global Policy Forum in Maputo, Mozambique, hosted by Banco de Moçambique, which emphasized the benefits of bridging the gender gap in financial inclusion; - Board approval in February 2016 to establish a high-level committee from diverse regions to provide leadership on advancing women's, with a view to promote to promote women's financial inclusion within the context of AFI's activities; - The development of a policy framework to support women's financial inclusion based on good practices and mapping of successful policies; and - > The endorsement of the Action Plan at the second high-level conference on the financial inclusion of women in Dar es Salaam, Tanzania, co-hosted by Bank of Tanzania on 28 April 2016. - Subsequent endorsement of the Action Plan at the second Pacific Islands Regional Initiative (PIRI) Forum on 2 - 3 June 2016 at Port Vila, Vanuatu
+- The first discussion of women's financial inclusion at the Global Policy Forum in Port of Spain, Trinidad & Tobago, September 2014; - The first high-level conference on the financial inclusion of women hosted by Banque Centrale des Etats de l'Afrique de l'Ouest (BCEAO) in Yamoussoukro, Côte d'Ivoire, on 22 July 2015 to discuss the connections between financial inclusion policy and women in Africa; - The keynote address by Graca Machel at the 2015 Global Policy Forum in Maputo, Mozambique, hosted by Banco de Moçambique, which emphasized the benefits of bridging the gender gap in financial inclusion; - > Board approval in February 2016 to establish a high-level committee from diverse regions to provide leadership and guidance on advancing women's financial inclusion within the context of AFI's activities; - > The development of a policy framework to support women's financial inclusion based on good practices and mapping of successful policies; and - The endorsement of the Action Plan at the second highlevel conference on the financial inclusion of women in Dar es Salaam, Tanzania, co-hosted by Bank of Tanzania on 28 April 2016. - Subsequent endorsement of the Action Plan at the second Pacific Islands Regional Initiative (PIRI) Forum on 2 - 3 June 2016 at Port Vila, Vanuatu.